 15.4 Any expenses incurred in connection with hiring the arbitrator(s) and performing the arbitration shall be shared and paid equally between the Parties.
 Each Party shall bear and pay its own expenses incurred by each in connection with the arbitration, unless otherwise included in a solution chosen by the arbitration panel.
 In the event either Party must file a court action to enforce an arbitration award under this Article, the prevailing Party shall be entitled to recover its court costs and reasonable attorney fees.

-15.5 This Article shall not apply to any disputes involving $1,000,000 or more, and each Party retains its respective rights to pursue all legal and equitable remedies regarding any such disputes.
-The Parties, however, may consent to resolve such disputes by the provisions of this Article.

 ARTICLE XVI - TERM